Deanvito96/FWR-Remix-for-Stalker-SoC/README.md

 A weapon reanimation and overhaul project for **S.T.A.L.K.E.R.: Shadow of Chernobyl (SoC)** and the **RMA (Old Story Restoration Addon)**.

-This project is built upon **FWR** (originally created for OLR 2.5), adapted to play nicely with vanilla or RMA SoC, and enhanced with fixes, balancing tweaks from **Final Update (FU)**, and optional weapon replacements from **EWP 1.0** to fill missing animation gaps.
+This project is built upon **FWR OLR**, adapted to play nicely with Vanilla SoC, and enhanced with fixes, and balancing tweaks from **Final Update (FU)**.
+Includes optional weapon replacements from **EWP 1.0** to fill the missing gaps.

 ---

 ## Features

 * **Vanilla Hand Models:** Integrates with default SoC hand models.
-* **Overhauled Audio:** Firing, holstering, and drawing sounds have been updated using modern assets combined with classic SoC audio, replacing outdated build-era sound effects.
+* **Overhauled Audio:** Firing, holstering, and drawing sounds have been updated and combined with classic SoC audio, replacing outdated build-era sound effects from OLR.
 * **Balanced Gameplay:** Weapon damage, hit power, and mechanics have been rebalanced using values from *Final Update* to align naturally with SoC's gameplay.

 ---